0x4248/notebook/source/content/01 Areas/Operating systems/Commodore 64/C64 POKE hacks.md

 # C64 POKE hacks

 ***
-Here I list some interesting POKE hacks for the Commodore 64.
+Here I list some interesting POKE hacks for the [[Commodore 64]].
 Back in the 70s and 80s, magazines would publish a section of poke commands that you can try out on your C64 to get some interesting effects.

 | POKE number | Param | Effect                                                                                                     |
 | ----------- | ----- | ---------------------------------------------------------------------------------------------------------- |